shnCanos/scroll/README.md

 * Overview and Jump modes: You can see an overview of the desktop and work with the windows at that scale.
 Jump allows you to move to any window with just some key presses, like easymotion in some editors.
+There is also a jump mode to preview and switch to any available workspace.

 * Workspace scaling: Apart from overview, you can scale the workspace to any scale, and continue working.